rpchai/subashchai.io/README.md

 * Checked quality of materials and workmanship
 * Maintained site records, measurements, and daily progress reports
 * Ensured safety rules and site discipline were followed

-> 🔹 *Project names, locations, and values can be added here later.*

 ---